sapegin/blog.sapegin.me/source/en/all/react-amsterdam-2016.md

 * Many things in game development are easy with React.
 * Almost 100% code reuse across platforms in React Native because native components are not used.

-### React Component Library and React WebGL in Liberty Global
+### React component library and React WebGL in Liberty Global

 Two lightning talks.